 Given the attention “all-natural” consumables receive these days, it’s easy to wonder if there’s a more natural approach when it comes to in vitro fertilization (IVF) treatment.
-At Shady Grove Fertility, we do not offer an ‘all-natural’ IVF protocol, often called natural cycle IVF, because, simply put, it’s not the right thing to do for our patients—for many reasons.
+At Shady Grove Fertility, we do not offer an ‘all-natural’ IVF protocol, often called natural cycle IVF, because, simply put, it’s not the right thing to do for our patients.

-The physicians at Shady Grove Fertility simple can’t justify putting a patient through IVF treatment with such a low chance of success.
+The physicians at Shady Grove Fertility simply can’t justify putting a patient through natural cycle IVF treatment with such a low chance of success.
 Therefore, we urge couples who are interested in natural cycle IVF to learn exactly what it is and compare the variables between different modalities that are truly the most important.

 How natural cycle IVF differs from traditional IVF

 During a normal monthly reproductive cycle, a single egg grows and matures inside an ovarian follicle.
 When a woman’s hormones reach a certain level, the mature egg is released and becomes available to be fertilized.
 In a stimulated IVF cycle, a woman takes medications for 9 to 12 days that stimulate both of her ovaries to grow and mature multiple egg follicles.
 During this stimulation phase, a physician will monitor the patient with ultrasounds and bloodwork to track the growth of the follicles until they reach a certain size.

 A physician will then perform an egg retrieval procedure under anesthesia to remove the eggs from the follicles.
 They are then fertilized in the lab, where the embryos will grow until an embryologist can identify the best one(s) for transfer back into the woman’s uterus.
 Any high-quality embryos that are not transferred can be frozen for future use.